Guidance and support for managing outbound exchange students

 How many credits correspond to full-time studies at university-wide partner universities?

 The balance sheet shows the degree of utilisation per faculty over a 5-year period.
-Note that the year 2020 is not counted in the balance sheet.

 Once per semester, officers at MMS update the balance sheet showing the distribution of university-wide places and the use of places per faculty and semester.
 A place is counted as used, even in case of termination.

 The balance sheet is based on the agreement at the allocation meeting, so if a faculty uses a place from another faculty, this will be reflected in the rate of utilisation of places.
 This means that a faculty which has used places from another faculty may have a utilisation rate of 110%.
 The faculty which has not used its allocated place will be assigned a utilisation rate of 0%.
 The balance sheet shows the utilisation rate per faculty over a 5-year period.
 The utilisation rate is currently only for information and does not determine future allocation of places.
+Find the "Balance sheet" in LU Box.